WriteWiseCollabTech/WriteWise/docs/whitepaper.md

 ## Problem

+The current structure of the scientific publishing industry in unfair to knowledge producers.
+These knowledge producers are authors, researchers, scientists, working in Academia, in companies and independently who do not receive fair exposure for the impact they create.
+Usually, the impact is measured for the journal-focused models that center on the journal’s impact factor for outreach rather than the knowledge the work produced.

+Before we proceed, let's clarify some key terms used in this text.

 **Papers.** A paper is a published technical and scientific text, formatted in certain ways, usually peer-reviewed and published in specialized journals.

 **Impact factor.** For the current scientific publishing industry, the impact factor is calculated by how many times the paper has been cited by other researchers, and these impact metrics do not consider the impact on the general public.
 Therefore, the impact factor is directly linked to the journal where a paper is published and has nothing to do with the impact the work produces in real life.
 WriteWise on the other hand, emphasizes and focuses on metrics such as quality of the work and potential applications as perceived by the general public, and by doing this is giving the public greater visibility as to existing research.